-Our pollen calendar has a detailed breakdown of the different types of pollen and their peak times within a season.
+Our forecast is based on this detailed breakdown of the different types of pollen and their peak times within a season.

 The pollen calendar below shows an average pattern of release of the main allergenic pollen in the UK.
 The severity and timing of the pollen seasons will differ from year-to-year depending on the weather, biological factors and geographical location.